 The Graduate School and the Office of Academic Technology offer an orientation and a series of workshops for teaching assistants who want to improve their instructional skills.
 The orientation and the "getting started" workshop are mandatory for all who are beginning teaching assignments.
-The website for teaching assistants is http://www.teachingcenter.ufl.edu/ta_development.html Teaching at the University of Florida: A Handbook for Teaching Assistants is available online at https://www.teachingcenter.ufl.edu/ta_development.html
+The website for teaching assistants is https://catalog.ufl.edu/UGRD/previous- catalogs/2020-2021/graduate/resources/#text